 One of Ian’s core strengths is his ability to listen to his clients and develop and execute strategies that place them in the best position to accomplish their financial and operational goals.
 This skillset has served him well, particularly in cases in which Ian has represented private equity firms or their distressed portfolio companies.
 Ian’s business sense has also led many healthy corporations to engage him for advice on transactions and litigation with financial troubled counterparties.

-Ian's exceptional client service and reputation have resulted in numerous accolades, including recognition as a leading lawyer by Chambers USA (Texas), Best Lawyers in America, and Texas Super Lawyers, among others.
+Ian's exceptional client service and reputation have resulted in numerous accolades, including recognition as a leading lawyer by Chambers USA (Texas), Chambers and Partners, Best Lawyers in America, and Texas Super Lawyers, among others.
 Ian frequently speaks throughout the country on bankruptcy topics, including various Chapter 11 plan issues and transportation company bankruptcies.
 Ian is also a prolific author, having published scholarly articles throughout his career and recently serving as a contributing author to the new Bloomberg Law: Bankruptcy Treatise, the first comprehensive bankruptcy treatise published in the last 40 years.

 Ian is active in the American Bankruptcy Institute and the Dallas Bar Association and serves on the board of directors of CASA of Tarrant County, a non-profit organization whose volunteers make recommendations for safe, permanent homes for abused and neglected children.
 Ian has also served the community through his pro bono work, including obtaining asylum in the United States for a client who was violently persecuted in her native country.